MayorFaj/kgateway/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them by email to **kgateway-vulnerability-reports@googlegroups.com**.
+Instead, please report them by email to the private Google group **kgateway-vulnerability-reports@googlegroups.com**.